 All students who live in on-campus residential communities should feel welcome, valued and safe, and deserve to be treated with respect.
 Behavior that strays from the goals and mission of the University and Student Housing Services (SHS) will not be accepted.
 Any form of bigotry, threats, intimidation, violence, or other forms of harassment or oppression against any member of our community is not welcome and will be addressed by SHS staff.

 The University is committed to providing a workplace and educational environment, as well as other benefits, programs, and activities, that is free from discrimination on the basis of sex.
 The Office of Title IX has the specific responsibility for providing prompt and effective responses to all complaints of Title IX sexual harassment.
 For detailed information, access the website of the Office of Title IX at: https://manoa.hawaii.edu/titleix/.

-- Violation of rules and regulations as contained in the current Student Housing Services Information Brochure and Application, Residence Hall System Contract, Community Standards, the Guide to Campus Living, and specific hall regulations.
+- Violation of rules and regulations as contained in the current Student Housing Services application forms, Residence Hall or Apartment Contract, Community Standards, and specific hall regulations.